Prison

 Figure out what your financial obligations are

 Make a list of your financial obligations, how much you owe, what your regular payments are and the names and contact details of each provider or creditor.
-This makes it easier to work out what your options are, make decisions and who you may need to notify before you go to prison.
+This makes it easier to work out what your options are, make decisions and figure out who you need to notify before you go to prison.

 This list should include things like: